-Example 2a: for a Correlation.
-Diaconis and Efron (1983) bootstrapped a correlation by using the observed sample as the sampling frame.
+<h3>Example 2a: for a Correlation

+<bt>Diaconis and Efron (1983) bootstrapped a correlation by using the observed sample as the sampling frame.
 In Example 1, N univariate points were drawn from a sampling frame of N univariate points.
 Here, N bivariate points are drawn from a sampling frame of N bivariate points.

-Stage 1: Collect the sample and calculate robs from the N data points (pairs of X, Y values).
+<nl>Stage 1.
+Collect the sample and calculate robs from the N data points (pairs of X, Y values).

-Stage 2: Prepare the sampling frame.
+Stage 2.
+Prepare the sampling frame.
 To produce in this case, use the observed sample.

-Stage 3: Randomly draw N pairs of scores with replacement while keeping the pairs intact.
+Stage 3.
+Randomly draw N pairs of scores with replacement while keeping the pairs intact.
 For instance, if x3 is selected, the accompanying value must be y3 (i.e., the x and y scores for the third subject).
 Repeat this stage to form B bootstrap samples.

-Stage 4: Calculate for each bootstrap sample drawn in stage 3.
+Stage 4.Calculate for each bootstrap sample drawn in stage 3.

-Stage 5: Calculate the with B = 9,999.
+Stage 5.
+Calculate the with B = 9,999.
 If a hypothesis test is desired, the null hypothesis can be rejected if ρnull falls outside of the CI.
-As before, the standard error is the standard deviation of the B statistics in the bootstrap distribution.
+As before, the standard error is the standard deviation of the B statistics in the bootstrap distribution.</nl>

-Figure 2 here

-Univariate Sampling Bootstrap
+<h2>Univariate Sampling Bootstrap

-Example 2b: FNull for a Correlation.
-As early as 1935, Fisher (1970) developed a resampling method, called the permutation test or the randomization test.
-It is very similar to the bootstrap, except that it samples from the sampling frame without replacement.6 Fisher did not intend to estimate the standard error but rather to calculate the p value of a null hypothesis, which is achieved by constructing a sampling frame that represents the null hypothesis.
+<h3>Example 2b: FNull for a Correlation

+<bt>As early as 1935, Fisher (1970) developed a resampling method, called the permutation test or the randomization test.
+It is very similar to the bootstrap, except that it samples from the sampling frame without replacement.<fnc>6 Fisher did not intend to estimate the standard error but rather to calculate the p value of a null hypothesis, which is achieved by constructing a sampling frame that represents the null hypothesis.

+<fn>6“[The bootstrap] was designed to extend the virtues of permutation testing” (Efron & Tibshirani, 1993, p.
+218).

+<bt>

 In the case of a bivariate correlation, suppose the null hypothesis states that X and Y are linearly independent in the population.
-An interesting special case of linear independence (Rodgers, Nicewander, & Toothaker, 1984) that is often tested is ρNull = 0.
+An interesting special case of linear independence (Rodgers et al., 1984) that is often tested is ρNull = 0.
 One approach is to conceptualize this as “every value of X has an equal chance of being associated with any value of Y.” To reﬂect , the sampling frame enumerates all possible X and Y pairs—creating a sampling frame with N2 bivariate points (see Lee & Rodgers, 1998).
-Figure ??.2 portrays the two different sampling approaches.
+Figure <fco>24.2 portrays the two different sampling approaches.

 This procedure for bootstrapping resembles Example 2a, with three exceptions.
 First, the sampling frame has N2 points instead of N. Second, each of these points has a 1/N2 probability of being selected on each draw, instead of 1/N. Finally, a hypothesis is tested by comparing rObs with the CI, instead of comparing ρNull with the CI.